liborty/TokenCrypt/README.md

 ## Releases Log (the latest first)

+**1-April-24** - `ncrpt` can now globally ignore named directories with, e.g. `-i 'bin test backup'` and to globally exclude all files with listed extensions, e.g. `-e 'exe dat bak'`.
+Note that `-i` was previously used to turn off recursion.
+Recursion is now off by default and must be activated explicitly with option `-r` (usual conservative convention).
+TODO: before the next release, implement these options also for `pack`.

 **30-March-24** - Corrected some typos in `README.md`, updated `test.yml`, tested on `Rust 1.77.1`.

 **23-Oct-22** - Release 1.1.1 Housekeeping release, encapsulating the changes to date.